How can we help?

 If I wish to cancel my registration, will I receive a refund?

 Yes.
-Refunds are processed through Eventbrite and will be available until 10am on 15 November 2020 AEDT.
+Refunds are processed through Humanitix (booking site) and will be available until 6:00pm on 8 November 2022 AEDT.
 Please note that we are unable to process refunds after that time.

 I have registered for the conference, what happens next?

-Closer to the conference, you will receive a link to a password-protected delegates' area of our conference website.
-Check the email address that you registered with regularly for conference updates (and remember to check your spam folder).
+Closer to the conference you will also receive reminders so check the email address that you registered with regularly for conference updates (and remember to check your spam folder).

 Whom do I contact if I have other questions?